streetsidesoftware/vscode-spell-checker/client/README.md

 ## Functionality

-Load a Typescript, Javascript, Text or Markdown file.
+Load a Typescript, Javascript, Text, etc.. file.
 Words not in the dictionary files will have a squiggly underline.

 ![Example](https://raw.githubusercontent.com/Jason-Rev/vscode-spell-checker/master/client/images/example.gif)